Quantum Theory of Dark Matter Scattering: Introduction

 The organization of this paper is as follows.
 In the next section, we introduce the standard methods to compute the phase shift for the DM self-scattering and the Sommerfeld enhancement factor for the DM annihilation under the attractive Yukawa potential, and we confirm that there is a strong correlation between the resonant self-scattering and the large Sommerfeld enhancement factor.
-We discuss the phase shift and the cross section for the two-body self-scattering in more detail in \cref{sec:ERT}.
 In \cref{sec:Watson}, we introduce the Watson's final-state/initial-state theorem and the Omn\`es solution, which relate the behavior of the scattering phase shift and the annihilation amplitude.
 We also provide a new computational method for the Sommerfeld enhancement factor via the Omn\`es solution.
+One of key ingredients for our formulation is the number of bound states and corresponding poles of the amplitudes.
+We summarize the phase shift and the bound states by introducing the effective range theory in \cref{sec:ERT}.
+We can find the pole of the annihilation amplitude corresponding to the shallow bound state by the use of the effective range theory.
 In \cref{sec:Yukawa}, we demonstrate the agreement of the Sommerfeld enhancement factors in two methods.
 Even though we focus on the Yukawa potential in the main text, we also discuss the attractive Hulth\'en potential in \cref{app:Hulthen}. \cref{sec:conclusion} is devoted to conclude our study.